-Yael Brotman, Karen Curry, Liz Parkinson, Snaige Sileika and M.J.
+Yael Brotman, Karen Curry, Liz Parkinson, Snaige Sileika, M.J.
 Steenberg

 Where I’m at Now is a collection of ‘postcards’ reflecting an ongoing conversation about the experience of place – physical and psychic – by artists Yael Brotman, Karen Curry, Liz Parkinson, Snaige Sileika and M.J.
 Steenberg, colloquially called the Gibson Girls.

-At 2018’s annual retreat, each of the Gibson Girls received ten 4”x6” cards to work on and circulate among the group for additional mark-making, with more cards to be added over time.
+During their 2018 annual retreat, each of the artists received ten 4”x6” cards to work on and circulate among the group for additional mark-making, with more cards to be added over time.
 While individually pursuing current studio exploration, the visual conversation developed within the parameters of the cards is a negotiation of ideas, approaches and materials.

 The project expands the conversation about art begun at Open Studio and Artscape, continued through drawing excursions, gallery hops and canoe trips, and reinforced over the years by group and one on one talks within independent studios.
 It furthers the trust developed in the group to carry them through another hard portage, family crisis or studio funk.
 The project is understood as a process and the artists see the work as an evolving document of relationship, an impetus for individual exploration outside of everyday comfort zones, and an opportunity for the Gibson Girls to travel together again in a new direction.

 In some form, the Gibson Girls have been together for 25 years.
 They have known each other longer through shared experiences at Open Studio and Artscape.
 Their ironic name includes a nod to early trips to Muskoka’s Gibson River and the fact that they were anything but stereotypical in their competence in the studio or bush.